Industrial Design - Master's Programme

 - Full list of courses in this programme: http://kurser.lth.se/lot/?prog=MID&val=program&lang=en

-- Introduction study tour (mandatory) 4 days, study period 1, all cost covered by the programme.
+- Introduction study tour 4 days (mandatory) - takes place during study week 1, all cost covered by the programme.

-- Exhibitions (optional) Students normally attend three exhibitions outside Lund during year 1 or 2: Exhibition DMY (Berlin), Stockholm Furniture Fair (Sweden) and Milano Fair (Italy).
+- Exhibitions (optional) - normally three exhibitions outside Lund during year 1 or 2: Exhibition DMY (Berlin), Stockholm Furniture Fair (Sweden) and Milano Fair (Italy).

 On completion of the Master’s degree in Industrial Design, you will be well prepared to continue these discussions in whatever capacity you choose to work, be it designer, entrepreneur, design coordinator, manager or researcher, in the public or private sectors, in a team or as an individual.
 Graduates of the Master’s Programme in Industrial Design go on to successful careers and can be found at brands such as Google, Ikea, Sony, Tetra Pak, Husqvarna, Haglöfs, Electrolux, H&M, and many more.
 The Master’s Programme in Industrial Design also provides an excellent platform from which to continue studies at PhD level.